deeleman/spaghettify/README.md

 ### Testing your code contributions

-At the time of this writing, test are still in the works and only a little test coverage is available.
-However you can introduce tests in the codebase and execute them by running `npm test` or `yarn test` in your terminal console.
+You can introduce tests in the codebase or execute the existing ones by running `npm test` or `yarn test` in your terminal console.
 Code coverage data is collected and stored in a conveniently formatted document at `/coverage/lcov-report`.

-Please check back for updates shortly.
+You can also check online a comprehensive test coverage report at [Coveralls](https://coveralls.io/github/deeleman/spaghettify).

 ## Distributed under the MIT License